 Ceramic pans are beneficial for baking because they heat up gradually.

-This is why ceramic pans are convenient to bake in as you can simply serve the food in the same pan you baked it in.
+This is why ceramic pans are convenient to bake in, as you can simply serve the food in the same pan you baked.

 It’s a win-win situation as you don’t have to transfer oven-hot food from a pan to another dish to make it look presentable.

 Related Article: Why Do Ceramic Pans Lose Their Non-Stick Properties?